 Every pair of binoculars is identified by two numbers identifying the power of binoculars.
 The first number is its magnification power and the second number is the diameter of the objective lens.
 Binoculars that are 10×50 means that it has 10 times magnification power and the 50 indicates the objective lense diameter is 50 mm.

 The main thing to know about the magnifying power of binoculars is that more is not always the best choice.
 High magnification over 10x not only magnifies the object but it also magnifies any binocular movement.
-Lower magnification binoculars less than 7x this movement is much less noticeable.
+This movement in binos with magnification less than 7x is much less noticeable.
 Most people can hold lightweight 7×50 binoculars steady and see a sharp image.
 Generally, binoculars in this power range will fit your needs: 3x to 5x for the theater, 7x for sporting events, 8x to 10x for birdwatching, and 10x to 30x on a tripod for stargazing.

 Light gathering ability

 The diameter of the objective lens determines the light gathering ability of the binoculars.
 The larger the objective lens diameter, the brighter the image and the more you can see in dim light.
 An objective lens in the 40 to 50 mm range is good for everyday use.
 Binoculars with large objective lenses up to 100mm, are heavy and basically used mounted on tripods for higher magnification stargazing.
 But don’t get carried away unless you plan to use a tripod or other steading device.
 A pair of 20×70 binoculars will make the sky come alive, and are great for low light, but can’t be handheld for any length of time.